 Frequently Asked Questions

 There can be lots to be curious about when trying a new modality and healing space.
 Below you'll find answers to our most popular acupuncture and studio-related questions.
-If what you're wondering about isn't here, do be in touch.
-We'd love to hear from you.

 Does acupuncture hurt?